ChristophReich1996/ECG_Classification/README.md

 training and validation a CUDA device is needed!** This is due to the PAU implementation, which does not support execution on the CPU.
 The functionality of this repository can not be guaranteed for other system configurations.

+If only CUDA 11.0 is available the code can also be executed with PyTorch 1.7.1 and Torchaudio 0.7.2.

 ### Used Implementation

 We implement ECG-AttNet with [PyTorch](https://pytorch.org/) 1.8.1 and